weiserlab/ambuj/index.md

 I am bootstrapping WEISER group, consisting of  curiosity driven group of students, engineers and researchers interested in **W**ireless, **E**mbedded systems and **I**ntelligence, **S**ensing and **E**me**r**ging Technologies (WEISER).
 We build real systems, and we commonly work at the intersection of the area of electronics, communication and computer science.

-### Biography

-Ambuj Varshney is an Assistant Professor at the School of Computing of the National University of Singapore.
-Previously, he was a postdoctoral scholar at the Department of Electrical Engineering and Computer Sciences of the University of California, Berkeley.
-His research interests over the past decade have been focused on embedded systems, wireless and mobile computing.
-Over the past several years, he has designed embedded systems that tackle the energy asymmetry between different components of the embedded platforms.
-His research has led to awards, accolades and research grants; most notably, his doctoral dissertation was awarded the 2019 ABB Research Award in Honour of Hubertus von Gruenberg.

 ### Contact Details